celestiaorg/networks/celestia-node.md

 - celestia app validator
 - celestia light client

-<i>Note: The light client should be connected to a celestia full node to operate correctly.
-Either deploy your own celestia full node or connect your <b>light client</b> to an existing celestia full node in the network</i>
+> Note: The light client should be connected to a celestia full node to operate correctly.
+Either deploy your own celestia full node or connect your <b>light client</b> to an existing celestia full node in the network

 ### Legend
 You will need 2 terminals in order to see how DASing works: